kevinaud/onboard-v2/prds/design_document.md

   The macOS and Linux variants follow the same structure, swapping in the appropriate `brew` and `apt` commands.
 This keeps each installer focused on a single operating system and eliminates the need for a shared strategy layer.

+* **Step result aggregation** – Orchestrators collect `StepResult` instances (containing the step name, `StepStatus`, optional skip reason, and any surfaced exception) so that the presentation layer can render a completion summary without duplicating decision logic.

 #### **4.4.
 Orchestration**

 * **Onboard.Core/Abstractions/IPlatformOrchestrator.cs**